MouseLand/suite2p/docs/outputs.rst

 Multichannel recordings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cells are detected on the ops['functional_chan'] and the fluorescence
+Cells are detected on the settings['functional_chan'] and the fluorescence
 signals are extracted from both channels.
 The functional channel signals
 are saved to ``F.npy`` and ``F_neu.npy``, and non-functional channel
 signals are saved to ``F_chan2.npy`` and ``Fneu_chan2.npy``.